-This policy is based on the UK Department for Education's (DfE's) statutory guidance Keeping Children Safe in Education (2023) and Working Together to Safeguard Children (2018), and the Governance Handbook.
-It also complies with:
+This policy is based on the Albania's Law on Child Rights and Protection Ligji Nr.
+18/2017 Per te Drejtat dhe Mbrojtjen E Femijes, State Agency for Protection of Children's Rights, Department for Education's (DfE's) statutory guidance Keeping Children Safe in Education (2024) and Working Together to Safeguard Children (2018), and the Governance Handbook.
+At all times it will adhere to national requirements/regulations.

 - The Human Rights Act 1998, which explains that being subjected to harassment, violence and/or abuse, including that of a sexual nature, may breach any or all of the rights which apply to individuals under the European Convention on Human Rights (ECHR). - The Equality Act 2010, which makes it unlawful to discriminate against people regarding particular protected characteristics (including disability, sex, sexual orientation, gender reassignment and race).
 This means our board members and Principal should carefully consider how they are supporting their students with regard to these characteristics.
 The Act allows our school to take positive action to deal with particular disadvantages affecting students (where we can show it is proportionate).
 This includes making reasonable adjustments for disabled students.
 For example, it could include taking positive action to support girls where there's evidence that they are being disproportionately subjected to sexual violence or harassment. - The Public Sector Equality Duty (PSED), which explains that we must have due regard to eliminating unlawful discrimination, harassment and victimisation.
 The PSED helps us to focus on key issues of concern and how to improve student outcomes.
-Some students may be more at risk of harm from issues such as sexual violence; homophobic, biphobic or transphobic bullying; or racial discrimination.
+Some students may be more at risk of harm from issues such as sexual violence; homophobic, biphobic or transphobic bullying; or racial discrimination. - This policy also meets requirements relating to safeguarding and welfare in the statutory framework for the Early Years Foundation Stage. - In Albania the legal framework for Child Protection is undergoing major changes, so as to approximate corresponding EU legislation.
+The existing legal framework offers protection of children's rights, but lacks the bylaws that govern referrals in the case of abuse or the state institutions that will deal with them.
+A lot of changes are happening and the school pays close attention to the developments in this field.